adambiltcliffe/codex/readme.md

 # Other stuff to do

-Find out why suggestActions isn't suggesting attacks any more Make suggestActions do something sensible for patrollers Figure out how to make triggers track their source when the ability isn't printed on the card Use a schema validation library to simplify action checking
+Make suggestActions do something sensible for patrollers Figure out how to make triggers track their source when the ability isn't printed on the card Use a schema validation library to simplify action checking